iottly/iottly-docker/README.md

 limitations under the License.

 # iottly-docker
-The iottly-docker repo defines and maintains the Iottly stack architecture and made it easy to run the full environment in both production and development.
+The iottly-docker repo defines and maintains the Iottly stack architecture and makes it easy to run the full environment in both production and development.

 # How to setup Iottly locally